Two-dimensional delta-Bose gas: skew-product relative motions: Excursions of the stochastic relative position

 To evaluate the last expectation in \eqref{formula1-1}, recall the radialization of $f$ defined by \eqref{def:fbar}.
-Then the Laplace transform of that expectation satisfies, for all $\lambda\in (\beta,\infty)$,
+Then the Laplace transform of that expectation in \eqref{formula1-1} satisfies, for all $q\in (\beta,\infty)$,

-by the strong Markov property of $\{Z_t\}$ at time $T_0(Z)$ and Erickson's characterization of the resolvent of $\{Z_t\}$ at the origin \cite[(2.3) on p.75]{Erickson}.
-The last equality now allows for an application of the other descriptions of $\BES(0,\beta\da)$ recalled above.
-By \eqref{T0-2}, \eqref{Lap:lim}, and the compensation formula in excursion theory \cite[(7) on p.120]{Bertoin}, we have
+by the strong Markov property of $\{Z_t\}$ at time $T_0(Z)$ and Erickson's characterization of the resolvent of $\{Z_t\}$ starting from the origin \cite[Eq.
+(2.3) on p.75]{Erickson}.
+The last equality allows for the characterization of $\BES(0,\beta\da)$ recalled before the present proof.
+By \eqref{T0-2}, \eqref{Lap:lim}, and the compensation formula of excursion theory \cite[Eq.
+(7) on p.120]{Bertoin}, \eqref{formula1-1-1} gives